srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 * Ensuring a clean handover with future committees

 ## Recruiting volunteers
-SR wouldn't exist without its volunteers
+SR wouldn't exist without its volunteers.
+All teams should take an active role in supporting the search for and induction of new volunteers.

 ## Budgetting
 The team committee is responsible for drawing up a budget for the following year within the overall budget provided by the Trustees.
 They must submit the budget to the Trustees within two months of the formation of the committee.
 This budget does not need to be extremely detailed; 8-10 budget lines is expected.
 They must also do the following: